Teairra Mari

-Teairra Marí Thomas (born December 2, 1987) is an American rapper, singer-songwriter, dancer, and actress from Detroit, Michigan.
-At the age of 16, she signed with Def Jam Recordings and Jay-Z's Roc-A-Fella Records to release her debut studio album, Roc-A-Fella Records Presents Teairra Marí (2005).
+Teairra Marquisha Thomas (born December 2, 1987) is an American singer-songwriter, dancer, and actress.
+At the age of 16, she signed with Def Jam Recordings and Jay-Z's Roc-A-Fella Records and released her debut studio album, Roc-A-Fella Records Presents Teairra Marí (2005).
 It peaked at number five on the Billboard 200 and was supported by the Billboard Hot 100-top 40 single, "Make Her Feel Good".

 In 2008, she returned to the music scene with her single "Hunt 4 U" (featuring Pleasure P).
 After constant leaks, she re-recorded a second attempt at her second album, At That Point, which was later shelved.
-In 2010, she starred in the film Lottery Ticket alongside rappers Bow Wow and Ice Cube.
+In 2010, she appeared in the film Lottery Ticket alongside rappers Bow Wow and Ice Cube.

 Career

 Early life and career beginnings

 Born in Detroit, Marí sung in church and she was influenced by the music of Motown acts and Aaliyah, Monica, and Brandy Norwood.
 Her grandmother was a background singer for Aretha Franklin.
 Marí attended Detroit High School for the Fine and Performing Arts.
 After Antonio "L.A."
 Reid heard Marí perform live, he offered her a contract.
 According to VP A&R at Island Def Jam Music Group Shakir Stewart, in an interview with HitQuarters, "Teairra was a star when she walked into the room.
 She captured the room when she did her audition.
 We fell in love with her from day one."